 The ticket office is open from 5am-10.30pm Monday to Friday, from 5am-10pm on Sundays, and from 5.30am-10.30pm on Sundays and holidays.

 If for some reason you want to buy tickets on the bus, you can do that too.
 All buses are fitted with Eftpos machines; simply speak to the driver and swipe your card to purchase.
 You can also pay the driver in cash.
 This is handy if you’re boarding the bus from elsewhere in the city (the bus makes a few stops on the way out of Ljubljana, including across the road from Tivoli Park).

 There is a luggage storage office behind ticket desk #3 inside the Ljubljana bus station.
-It’s open from 5am until 10.30pm Monday to Saturday, and from 5.30am until 10.30pm on Sundays and holidays.
+It opens when the ticket desks opens and closes at 9.30pm.
 It costs 3.50 Euros to store one bag (up to 30kg) for a full day.

 Luggage space on the bus